PatchLens/.github/profile/README.md

 # PatchLens

-**Next-Level Go Dependency Update Validation**
+**Deep Dependency Update Risk Analysis**

 PatchLens automates the discovery and risk assessment of behavior changes introduced by Go dependency updates.
-By combining static call-graph analysis, precise field-level and execution behavior inspections, PatchLens instantly identifies hidden regressions and subtle behavior shifts.
+By combining static analysis, precise field-level and execution behavior inspections, PatchLens identifies hidden regressions and subtle behavior shifts.
 Reducing manual testing, speeding up debugging, and helping you safely integrate updates.

+We also offer a licensed version of our software which can detect zero day supply chain attacks in addition to other improvements which strengthen the signal our tool can provide.

 ---